Talentica/HungryHippos/Readme.md

 ## HungryHippos Cluster setup:

-**STEP 1.** Build the project to create and install the jars.
+**STEP 1.** Build the project to create and publish the jars to local maven repository.

-    gradle clean build install
+    gradle clean build publishToMavenLocal

 **STEP 2.** Copy node-\*.jar to the  hhspark_automation/distr_original/lib folder